jasonstone20/VSharpAngle/README.md

 This is a program for V-Stick/CrockStick/Spyderco Sharpmaker type knife sharpeners.
 I also added a Passes Per Side function that counts the total passes per side when using a decreasing passes per side ei 30, 20, 10 ect.

-This program does five things.
+This program does Six things.

 Calculate how to change the angle of the V-Sticks by rotating the base of the sharpener.